-8.2.
-An effective communication system/communication strategy should be in place in order to explain safety policy and implement an effective management system.
+- 8.2.
+An effective communication system should be in place in order to explain safety policy and implement an effective safety management system.
 There needs to be good open communication about safety throughout the organization.
 Individuals should be led to understand and accept why particular standards of safety are required.
-CA-communication system can be either formal or informal, depending on the importance of the information provided.
-An effective good communication system should be in place to reinforce teamwork.
+A communication system can be both formal or informal, depending on the importance of the information provided.
+A good communication system should be in place to reinforce teamwork.
 In particular, there should be communication between shifts both in normal operation and in emergencies.
-Horizontal communication should be reinforced to encourage open lines of communication between interacting groups that work together to perform specific functions.
+Horizontal communication should be reinforced to encourage open lines of communication between interacting groups that work together to perform specific functions. - 8.3.

-8.2.A Communications personnel should be trained professionals and should have direct access and ongoing interactions with senior management.

-8.2.8.3.
 Appropriate arrangements should be established to promote feedback from individuals on safety concerns.
 These could include both formal mechanisms such as safety meetings and informal mechanisms such as feedback to line managers.
 The organization should be open and responsive to feedback received from individuals, to avoid inhibiting effective communication.
-Management should be responsive to constructive criticism and feedback from the plant staff.
+Management should be responsive to constructive criticism and feedback from the plant staff. - 8.4.

-8.4.
 In addition to good communications within the organization, good communications should be established with outside organizations.
-In particular, there should be well defined and open routes of communication with regulatory bodies (see also paragraphs 4.1-4.4).
-Outside communication should also recognize the broader social framework within which the organization operates, including the maintenance of a constructive dialogue with trade unions and other groups affected by the activities of the operating organization and their representatives.
+In particular, there should be well defined and open routes of communication with regulatory bodies (see also paras 4.1-4.4).
+Outside communication should also recognize the broader social framework within which the organization operates, including the maintenance of a constructive dialogue with trade unions and other groups affected by the activities of the operating organization and their representatives. - 8.5.
+Appropriate arrangements should be in place to monitor the effectiveness of communications and to act promptly to eliminate identified weaknesses. - 8.6.

-8.4.A The operating organization should establish mechanisms to outreach to external entities.

-8.3.8.5.
-Appropriate arrangements should be in place to monitor the effectiveness of internal and external communications and to act promptly to eliminate identified weaknesses.

-8.4.8.6.
 To meet the management objectives and to discharge the responsibilities given in Section 3, an appropriate system of information flow should be established between participating organizations.
-Particular attention should be placed on establishing channels to ensure that:
+Particular attention should be placed on establishing channels to ensure that: - general safety principles and policies relevant to operation are taken into account in the design, construction, commissioning and operation stages, including decommissioning;

-- general safety principles and policies relevant to operation are taken into account in the design, construction, commissioning and operation stages, including decommissioning; - there is adequate feedback of operation, maintenance and surveillance experience, particularly to design and operating personnel; - requisite information is provided to the regulatory body and arrangements are made for appropriate dissemination of its requirements within the operating organization.
+- there is adequate feedback of operation, maintenance and surveillance experience, particularly to design and operating personnel; and - requisite information is provided to the regulatory body and arrangements are made for appropriate dissemination of its requirements within the operating organization.